 Distracted driving is the leading cause of thousands of accidents every year.
-Driving while distracted is any activity that takes your hands off the wheel and your mind off of driving.
-Multi-tasking style behaviors put the passengers within the vehicle at risk and other motorists, cyclists, and pedestrians.
+Distracted driving is any activity that takes your hands off the wheel and your mind off driving.
+Multitasking, or trying to do more than one thing at a time, puts yourself, your passengers, and anyone outside the vehicle in danger.

-Manual distractions are activities while driving your vehicle, such as eating, drink, or looking at your GPS.
+Manual distractions are activities while driving your vehicle, such as eating, drinking, changing the radio station, or looking at your GPS.

-Visual distractions are activities similar to taking out your smartphone to check Google Maps to confirm the direction or text someone.
+Visual distractions are activities similar to using your smartphone to check Google Maps to confirm directions or text someone.

-Cognitive distractions are arguing with a friend, driving tired, or having a conversation on speakerphone.
+Cognitive distractions include arguing with a friend, driving tired, or conversing on speakerphone.
 While your hands may be on the wheel and your eyes looking at the road, your primary focus isn’t driving.

-Some distractions, such as using your cell phone, can combine different types of distractions simultaneously.
-For example, you need to hold the phone, so it qualifies as a manual distraction.
+Some distractions, such as using your cell phone, can combine different distractions simultaneously.
+For example, you need to hold the phone, which qualifies as a manual distraction.
 You open your phone to read a text message.
 Your eyes are off the road, so it is a visual distraction.
 To respond to the text, you must think and type out your response which presents a cognitive distraction.

-The annual impact of distracted driving cannot be overlooked.
+We cannot overlook the annual impact of distracted driving.
 Thousands of people die each year.
-Let’s talk about damage caused by distracted driving each year.
+Let’s talk about the damage caused by distracted driving each year.

 Prevention Tips For Distracted Driving